nzoLogic/asset-pipeline-poem/README.md

 Each directory has a specific use case.
 The files you want are scattered across them. **Your goal is to find all the files and require them in the correct order!**

+Precompiling: to make testing easier, set the following configuration options in `config/environments/development.rb`:

+- `config.assets.debug = false`
+- `config.assets.compile = false`

+That will make it so you don't need to run `rails assets:precompile` again each time you change a file.

-A solution is in the [solution branch](https://github.com/sf-wdi-30/asset_pipeline_poem/tree/solution).
+> A solution is available in the `solution` branch.

 ## Bonus: Using Third-Party Code